-Elyas Alavi is a multi-disciplinary visual artist based in Adelaide, South Australia.
-He is primarily working in the form of painting, installation, performance art and recently video art.
+Elyas Alavi is a multi-disciplinary visual artist and poet based in Adelaide, South Australia.
+He is primarily working in the form of painting, installation, video and performance art.
 Alavi was born in Daikundi province, Afghanistan, and moved to Iran as a child, following the intensification of war in his homeland and in late 2007 he moved to Australia as refugee at risk.

-Elyas Alavi graduated from a Masters by Research (Visual Arts) in 2015 and a Bachelor of Visual Arts (Honours) in 2012 at the University of South Australia and has exhibited nationally and internationally including projects at IFA Gallery (Kabul), Mohsen Gallery (Tehran), UTS Art (Sydney), Jugglers Art Space (Brisbane), The Walker Street Gallery (Melbourne), Nexus Arts, CACSA Project Space and Fontanelle Gallery (Adelaide).
+Alavi has graduated from a Masters by Research (Visual Arts) in 2016 and a Bachelor of Visual Arts in 2012 at the University of South Australia and has exhibited and performed nationally and internationally including at Mohsen Gallery (Tehran), IFA Gallery (Kabul), Firstdraft (Sydney), Chapter House Lane (Melbourne), Feltspace (Adelaide), Jugglers Art Space (Brisbane), UTS Art (Sydney) and Nexus Arts (Adelaide).

 To RSVP or to make an enquiry please click here